Chart Color Schemes

 Birmingham Gardens lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Birmingham Gardens is estimated at around 3,172 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Birmingham Gardens' population is estimated at around 3,172 as of Feb 2026.
 This reflects an increase of 574 people (22.1%) since the 2021 Census, which reported a population of 2,598 people.
-The change is inferred from the resident population of 3,059 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,015 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Birmingham Gardens's 22.1% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 95.0% of overall population gains during recent periods.
+The change is inferred from the resident population of 3,059, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,015 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Birmingham Gardens' 22.1% growth since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 95.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Exceptional growth, placing Birmingham Gardens in the top 10 percent of Australia's non-metropolitan areas, is predicted over the period with the suburb expected to grow by 1,807 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 48.7% in total over the 17 years.
+Exceptional growth is predicted over the period with the suburb expected to grow by 1,920 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 57.0% in total over the 17 years.

 Frequently Asked Questions - Population